LocationAuckland, New Zealand

 Project TeamLance Herbst, Nicola Herbst

-From the architect.
+Text description provided by the architects.
 A beach shelter for occupation during summer months on Kaitoke Beach, Great Barrier Island off Auckland, New Zealand.

 The site is small and narrow at 16x52m and set back from the beach amongst a number of similar sites strung on either side of a dead end access road.